Makes 24; serves 3-4

 Sweet and Savoury Accompaniments

-• Fry free-range, dry-cured, additive-free bacon pieces (such as Henderson’s; in supermarket), or soy-based ‘sausage’ slices until crisp; remove from heat; cook fruit and veg combo as above; when cooked stir in bacon/sausage to reheat.
+- Fry free-range, dry-cured, additive-free bacon pieces (such as Henderson’s; in supermarket).
+Remove from heat.
+Cook your choice of fruit and veg combo as above; when cooked stir in bacon to reheat.

 Shopping and Preparation Tips*